Bioinfo-Varma-tics/Varma/README.md

-# Varma
+# Varma sample script,

-My project files,all changes have been saved
+All changes have been updated